 - Your containerized applications

-- Kubernetes itself
+- The Kubernetes cluster itself

 With orchestration tools like Kubernetes, service discovery mechanisms become a must-have for monitoring.